ozzann/my-vagrant/README.md

    In order not to hardcode Puppet Master's and Puppet Agent's IPs, the description of the Puppet Master in **nodes.json** contains a reference to Puppet Agent.

-   - **bootstrap-production.sh**
+   - **production.puppet.node.vm**

-   The provision script for Production VM performs three tasks.
+   The provisioning script **bootstrap-production.sh** for Production VM performs three tasks.
 Firstly, it installs puppet agent.
 Then it configures **/etc/hosts** file by adding information about Puppet Master host.
 Also it makes puppet config **/etc/puppet/puppet.conf** aware of the Puppet Master by adding server and certname parameters.
    After that **/etc/puppet/puppet.conf** should contain:

    		server=puppet.master.vm